Amity Anderson, Legal Partner

 So how can Artificial Intelligence technology help the profession?

-At Best Wilson Buckley, we feel it is important to adapt and embrace changing technology in order for our lawyers to best serve our clients.
+At Best Wilson Buckley Family Law, we feel it is important to adapt and embrace changing technology in order for our lawyers to best serve our clients.
 However, artificial intelligence should only be used in limited circumstances rather than handling the entire separation process, parenting arrangements and settlements.

 While AI can be used to enhance the legal profession, it should not replace the role of a family lawyer as a trusted advisor and confidante.
 We’ve all seen iRobot and Terminator and look how that turned out.
 Ask yourself…do you want Arnold Schwarzenegger representing your family?